NetSPI/PowerUpSQL/README.md

 |Get-SQLInstanceScanUDP|Returns SQL Server instances from UDP scan results.|Complete|

 ### Core Functions

+These functions are used to test connections, execute SQL Server queries, and execute OS commands.
+All other functions use these core functions.
+However, they can also be executed by themselves.

+Example: Get-SQLInstanceDomain -Verbose | Get-SQLConnectionTestThreaded -Verbose -Threads 20
+Example: Get-SQLInstanceDomain -Verbose | Invoke-SQLOSCmd -Verbose -Threads 20 -Command "whoami"

 |Function Name                 |Description |Status    |
 |:-----------------------------|:-----------|:---------|
 |Get-SQLConnectionTest|Tests if the current Windows account or provided SQL Server login can log into an SQL Server.|Complete|